magnyx/web-development-notebook/README.md

 Peripherals:
 Printers: used to print documents, photos etc. There are many types, such as inkjet, laser and photo printers.
 Also, all-in-one-printers, which can also scan and copy documents.
+Scanner: copy a physical image or document and save to your computer as a digital (computer-readable) image.
+The scanner can come included and as part of a all-in-one printer or can be bought as a separate flatbed or handheld scanner.
+Speaker/headphones: these are output devices, which means they send information from the computer to the user -

-PS of Reference: Most notes on this subject come from the Goodwill Community Foundation (https://edu.gcfglobal.org)
+Reference: Most notes came from the Goodwill Community Foundation (https://edu.gcfglobal.org)